LS-Manila/consensusbasedmatchingandtracking_cmt_tracker-melvincabatuan/README.md

 consensusbasedmatchingandtracking_cmt_tracker-melvincabatuan created by Classroom for GitHub

-- Original algorithm came from Georg Nebehay and Roman Pflugfelder, "Clustering of Static-Adaptive Correspondences for Deformable Object Tracking", CVPR 2015
+- Original algorithm by Georg Nebehay and Roman Pflugfelder, "Clustering of Static-Adaptive Correspondences for Deformable Object Tracking", CVPR 2015
-- Inspired by Jesus Ayuso's work here: https://github.com/ayuso2013/OpenCVSamples
+- This exercise is inspired by Jesus Ayuso's work here: https://github.com/ayuso2013/OpenCVSamples  (in Eclipse)

 ## Warning